Schlipak/rootbash/README.md

 If you can't `make` as root, the ownership or sticky bits of the program won't be set properly and it won't do its job!

-No `make install` for you, because this is a risky program, so put it in your `$PATH` yourself if you're REALLY sure.
+No `make install` for you, because this is a risky program, so put it in your `$PATH` yourself if you're *really* sure.

 ### Usage
 ``` sh